Contents

 Natural Light.

 Houses are becoming greener.
-Saving energy is a major cornerstone of residential LEED accreditation.
-LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring free, clean, natural light into homes, minimizing the amount of synthetic light required in a home.
+Conserving energy is a major cornerstone of residential LEED accreditation.
+LEED homes consume to 30% less energy than non-LEED houses.
+Skylights bring free, clean, natural light into homes, decreasing the quantity of artificial light required in a home.

 Heat Gain When Needed.